Chapter 8 Travel by Air, Land & Sea

 - Passengers and their clinicians should consult CDC’s Travelers’ Health website (www.cdc.gov/travel) before travel for updates on outbreaks and travel health notices.

 - Passengers ill with communicable diseases before a voyage should delay travel until they are no longer contagious.
+When booking a cruise, travelers should check to see what the trip cancellation policies are, as well as consider purchasing trip cancellation insurance.

 SPECIFIC HEALTH RISKS